AxelVx1/analyzing_network_attacks/README.md

 # Goal:
 - Identify the cause of the attack resulting in the network interruption
-- Explain how the attack is causing the website malfunction
+- Explain how the attack is causing the website to malfunction

 # Response: